 During the Summer of 2017, I have attended the Art of Visual Story Telling, AVS, with Miles Watkins, in West Hollywood.

 This opportunity allowed me to complete something that has been on my “Bucket List” for a long time and that was to create a mini documentary about my father.
 James C. Hoke, who served in the 1st Marine Division in WWII on Guadalcanal.
+It has been 75 years since the Marines first landed on Guadalcanal August 7, 1942.
 This is his story of how he killed a Japanese soldier and captured a Japanese “Rising Sun” battlefield flag.